lazaro92/CliWidget/README.md

 ## Compile

-On Linux, you can execute the script _cmake_build.sh_, in the root folder of the project.
+On Linux, create a build folder and `cd` inside it.
+Then eexecute the next commands: `cmake ..` and after `cmake --build .`

 On Windows you will have to do the steps manually: